4121 BE: The merfolk came into existence with Drolfo Sitnalta, god of the sea, as their patron deity.

 726 NA: King Hrotomak planned another invasion within the ruins of the Najar Empire.
 He formed up a new army and set off for Alixria.
 The city and her twin yielded quickly.
 King Hrotomak toured his Empire on a victory parade and the gems on his armor shimmered like rolling lava.

-After a little skirmishing, the Hobgoblins were subdued by what appeared to them to be divine beings.
-Not only was Hkyman technology superior, but the temptations of Hykma were overwhelming – succulent meats that seemed to melt in the mouth, fine wines and beer from around the world, honey, spices, and of course gold.
+After a little skirmishing, the hobgoblins were subdued by what appeared to them to be divine beings.
+Not only was Hykman technology superior, but the temptations of Hykma were overwhelming – succulent meats that seemed to melt in the mouth, fine wines and beer from around the world, honey, spices, and of course gold.
 Proper swords, shields, and spears.
 And greatest of all… A home.
-Coaxed from the city, the Hobgoblin tribes and their allies were taken to the mountainside below the ruins of Nanatok.
-On that site the skilled masons of the Hykman League built a new city and gifted it to the Hobgoblins for oaths of fealty, loyalty, and fervent fanaticism to the revered gods of the Administration and the Hykman League.
+Coaxed from the city, the hobgoblin tribes and their allies were taken to the mountainside below the ruins of Nanatok.
+On that site the skilled masons of the Hykman League built a new city and gifted it to the hobgoblins for oaths of fealty, loyalty, and fervent fanaticism to the revered gods of the Administration and the Hykman League.

 King Hrotomak came upon the old throne room.
 He sat upon the chair and found it to his liking.
 Behind the royal chair was a curtain that covered a thin volcanic shaft.
 The shaft went down, down, down, to the heart of the dead mountain.
 When Hrotomak thought he was alone in the room he heard soft whispers coming from behind him, welcoming him.